 Supreme Court declines to hear 9/11 suit

-The U.S. Supreme Court dismissed a case against New York City and Motorola filed by the families of 12 firefighters who died when the World Trade Center (WTC) collapsed — deaths the families claimed were attributable to the city’s allegedly faulty radio equipment supplied by the vendor.
+The U.S. Supreme Court yesterday dismissed a case against New York City and Motorola filed by the families of 12 firefighters that died when the World Trade Center (WTC) collapsed—deaths the families claimed were attributable to the city’s allegedly faulty radio equipment supplied by the vendor giant.

 In taking its action, the Supreme Court upheld two previous judicial rulings that the families could not sue New York City or Motorola because they filed claims with the Victim Compensation Fund established by Congress in the aftermath of the terrorist tragedy.

 “Motorola is pleased with the decision of the U.S. Supreme Court to let stand the ruling of the U.S. Court of Appeals that dismissed the Virgilio lawsuit.
 The U.S. Supreme Court ruling is appropriate and speaks for itself,” Motorola spokesman Steve Gorecki said in a prepared statement.
 “Sept.
 11 was a horrible and tragic day, and our hearts go out to those who lost family members and loved ones.”